Author Archives: Jack Rawlins

 Typical view from the lower mountain

 The climb is actually two climbs, the road up South Gate Rd. to the Ranger Station at the junction with Summit Rd., and Summit Rd. itself.
-The first is a fairly easy climb, 4-6%, with lots of variety in the road contour, so you don’t get bored, and a delicious rolling flat through pretty oaks in the middle.
+The first is a fairly easy climb, 4-7%, with lots of variety in the road contour, so you don’t get bored, and a delicious rolling flat through pretty oaks in the middle.
 Just before that flat you get to the State Park Entrance, where there’s a kiosk that takes money from cars.
 I don’t actually know if bikes are supposed to pay or not (the sign says “ALL vehicles” are supposed to pay), but I’ve never paid and never been asked to.
 Ten yards past the kiosk on the R is a water fountain.
-Just before you encounter the kiosk is perhaps the best vista on the entire ride on your R.

 Looking back on the first pitch

 At the Ranger Station there are bathrooms but no water (or at least I’ve never seen it—see the reader comment below).
 There’s a photo display identifying the wildflowers you’ve been passing if you’re riding in the spring.
-Summit Rd. is one notch steeper than what you’ve just ridden, more like 8-9%.
-A sign says the summit is in 4.5 miles, and it’s dead right.
-Here you will do some work, but again the road contour is constantly varied so the tough stuff isn’t interminable and you don’t get bored.
+Summit Rd. is officially no steeper than what you’ve just done, but it feels one notch steeper—more like 7-9%.
+A sign at the intersection says the summit is in 4.5 miles, and it’s dead right.
+Again the road contour is constantly varied so you don’t get bored.
 The final 100 yards are just ridiculously steep (RidewithGPS says you touch 17% at one point).
 Every time I do it I say, “You will not walk, damn you—the summit’s right there!”

 It's not a lush ride